jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 }
 ```

-The `a` variable doesn't actually hold a *constant* array, it holds a *constant* reference to the array; the array itself is freely mutable.
+The `a` variable doesn't actually hold a constant array; rather, it holds a constant reference to the array.
+The array itself is freely mutable.

-**Warning:** Assigning an object or array as a constant means that value will not be able to be garbage collected until that constant's lexical scope goes away, since the reference to the value can never be unset.
+**Warning:** Assigning an object or array as a constant means that value will not be able to be garbage collected until that constant's lexical scope goes away, as the reference to the value can never be unset.
 That may be desirable, but be careful if it's not your intent!

 Essentially, `const` declarations enforce what we've stylistically signaled with our code for years, where we declared a variable name of all uppercase letters and assigned it some literal value that we took care never to change.
 There's no enforcement on a `var` assignment, but there is now with a `const` assignment, which can help you catch unintended changes.

-There's some rumored assumptions that a `const` likely will be more optimizable for the JS engine than a `let` or `var` would be, since the engine knows the variable will never change so it can eliminate some possible tracking.
+There's some rumored assumptions that a `const` likely will be more optimizable for the JS engine than a `let` or `var` would be, because the engine knows the variable will never change so it can eliminate some possible tracking.

-Whether that is the case or just our own fantasies and intuitions, the much more important decision to make is if you intend *constant* behavior or not.
-Don't just use `const` on variables that otherwise don't obviously appear to be treated as *constants* in the code, as that will just lead to more confusion.
+Whether that is the case or just our own fantasies and intuitions, the much more important decision to make is if you intend constant behavior or not.
+Don't just use `const` on variables that otherwise don't obviously appear to be treated as constants in the code, as that will just lead to more confusion.

 ### Block-scoped Functions